Skip to main content

 • Never: Never stream results to the chat interface.

-By configuring these settings, you can fine-tune the behavior of the AI Function Node to suit your specific use case and requirements.
+By configuring these settings, you can fine-tune the behavior of the LLM Node to suit your specific use case and requirements.

 Prompts Messages